jasonincanada/acronyms.io/specs/install.md

 # Installed 4 object(s) from 2 fixture(s)
 ```

+Bring down docker-compose with ^C and bring it back up with `docker-compose up`

 You should now be able to hit your server's IP in a web browser and see the dev home page.
 Click the login link and use `test`/`testtest123` to log in.
 You're in!
 You should be able to change code in `~/acronyms.io/web/src/App.js` (try changing the title) and see your changes reflect in the browser right away